mdelete/peak-can-log/README.md

 ### Sending RTR-frames

 You can also paste RTR-frames by OR-ing the id you expect to answer with 0x40000000.
-Though essentially wrong, this might work.
 RTR-frames should have a length field set stating the length of data you expect to receive.
-You can do this by appending dummy nummers (e.g. zeroes).
+You can do this by appending dummy numbers (e.g. zeroes).
 For example:

     0x40000006 0 0